bacalhau-project/bacalhau/docs/docs/examples/model-inference/Stable-Diffusion-CKPT-Inference/index.md

 docker push <hub-user>/<repo-name>:<tag>
 ```

-So in our case, the command will look like this:
+Thus, in this case, the command would look this way:

 ```bash
 docker push jsacex/stable-diffusion-ckpt